mpdf/mpdf.github.io/what-else-can-i-do/forms.md

 ## Javascript

-Javascript can be set for buttons using <code>onClick=""</code> but note this uses "Acrobat" Javascript.
+Javascript can be set for buttons using `onClick=""` but note this uses "Acrobat" Javascript.
 (You can download the Acrobat Javascript reference manual from the Adobe Developer's site).

-For select, text and textarea you can use <code>onChange=""</code> which is triggered after the value has been changed.
+For select, text and textarea you can use `onChange=""` which is triggered after the value has been changed.

-<div class="alert alert-info" role="alert"><strong>Note:</strong> From mPDF &gt;= 5.4, &lt;textarea&gt; and &lt;input type="text"&gt; will accept javascript as: <code>onKeystroke</code>, <code>onValidate</code>, <code>onCalculate</code> and <code>onFormat</code>.
+<div class="alert alert-info" role="alert">**Note:** From mPDF &gt;= 5.4, &lt;textarea&gt; and &lt;input type="text"&gt; will accept javascript as: `onKeystroke`, `onValidate`, `onCalculate` and `onFormat`.

-<code>onChange</code> is depracated but works as <code>onCalculate</code> (for &lt;textarea&gt; and &lt;input&gt;).
+`onChange` is depracated but works as `onCalculate` (for &lt;textarea&gt; and &lt;input&gt;).

-Select still accepts <code>onChange</code>.</div>
+Select still accepts `onChange`.</div>

 Unicode characters in JavaScript must be written by typing a backslash, a lowercase "u", and then the four digit hexadecimal number corresponding to the character's encoding in the utf-16 character set e.g. \u2042

 ## Appearance of form fields

 Adobe Reader 10 largely ignores any control one tries to place on the appearance of some form fields, and does it's own thing.
-In general, the <code>font-size</code> set for the form field will determine its size, and for text/textarea and select fields, <code>color</code> will determine the font colour used.
-CSS values for <code>border-color</code> or <code>background-color</code> will work for (non-image) buttons, textarea and text fields.
-Other things like the border style and width can be altered by configurable variables in <span class="filename"><code>config.php</code></span> but the level of control is disappointing.
+In general, the `font-size` set for the form field will determine its size, and for text/textarea and select fields, `color` will determine the font colour used.
+CSS values for `border-color` or `background-color` will work for (non-image) buttons, textarea and text fields.
+Other things like the border style and width can be altered by configurable variables in <span class="filename">`config.php`</span> but the level of control is disappointing.

 Radio buttons and check-boxes use Adobe Reader's own icons, but Foxit uses information provided by the PDF file.
-The variable <code>$this-&gt;formUseZapD</code> determines whether ZapfDingbat symbols are used, or mPDF's appearance streams designed to mimic Adobe Reader's appearance.
+The variable `$this->formUseZapD` determines whether ZapfDingbat symbols are used, or mPDF's appearance streams designed to mimic Adobe Reader's appearance.

-Some components of interactive forms may be output in RGB colorspace even if you have specified <code>restrictColorSpace</code>.
+Some components of interactive forms may be output in RGB colorspace even if you have specified `restrictColorSpace`.
 Since restricted colorSpace is mainly used for PDFA/PDFX files - which cannot contain active form fields anyway - this shouldn't matter.